cgodoyle/ArcGIS_slope_toolbox/README.md

 ## Disclaimer

 **This is not an official NVE product**.<br />
+This toolbox is under development and may contain errors. <br />
 It is assumed that the user has sufficient understanding of the procedure for assessing terrain criteria in accordance with NVE 1/2019.
 Pay particular attention to: